 Who does RG Adoption Consulting work with?

-RG Adoption Consulting works with childless couples under the age of 50, who have suffered with infertility or who cannot otherwise carry a baby of their own biology and where adoption is among the only ways they will become a parent.
+RG Adoption Consulting offers private client services to couples under the age of 50 who are either open to daily opioid exposure in-utero and/or adopting a child of any race.
 We will work with a limited number of single women per year and we never discriminate based on race, religion, gender or sexual orientation.

 How long does the adoption process take?

 “This is one of the most commonly asked questions and yet one of the most difficult to answer because there are so many factors involved.
 First, it has to be a good connection for both of you.
 You are choosing the right situation for you and an expectant mother is choosing the right parents for her child.